MvvmCross/MvvmCross/README.md

 ### Licensing

-MvvmCross is licensed under the [MS-Pl License](http://opensource.org/licenses/ms-pl.html)
+MvvmCross is licensed under the [MS-PL License](http://opensource.org/licenses/ms-pl.html)

 * [MonoCross](http://code.google.com/p/monocross/) was the original starting point for this project, and was used as a reference under MIT
 * [Phone7.Fx](http://phone7.codeplex.com) is redistributed and modified under MS-PL